openfheorg/openfhe-development/docs/index.rst

-Welcome to PALISADE's documentation!
+Welcome to OpenFHE's documentation!
 ====================================

-PALISADE
+OpenFHE
 --------

 OpenFHE is a general lattice cryptography library that currently includes efficient implementations of the following lattice cryptography capabilities: